Headquarters Mobile Support Unit: "Shoot to kill"

-The SSU were involved in the alleged "shoot-to-kill" incidents of November and December 1982, when six republican paramilitaries were shot dead in three separate incidents, all of whom turned out to be unarmed.
-These incidents, and evidence which came out in court of organised falsification of the details of the encounters, led to the setting up of the 1984–86 Stalker Inquiry.
+The SSU was involved in the alleged "shoot-to-kill" incidents of November and December 1982, when six Republican paramilitaries were shot dead in three separate incidents, all of whom turned out to be unarmed.
+These incidents, and evidence that came out in court of organised falsification of the details of the encounters, led to the setting up of the 1984–86 Stalker Inquiry.

-In this period, according to evidence given in court at the time by RUC deputy chief constable Michael McAtamney, officers selected for the unit underwent an immensely tough two-week assessment of fitness, mental ability and endurance under pressure, followed by a four-week course including seven days devoted exclusively to weapons training; with the focus being to "eliminate the threat" posed to officers.
+During this period, according to evidence given in court at the time by RUC deputy chief constable Michael McAtamney, officers selected for the unit underwent an immensely tough two-week assessment of fitness, mental ability and endurance under pressure, followed by a four-week course, including seven days devoted exclusively to weapons training, with the focus being to "eliminate the threat" posed to officers.

-In addition to standard weaponry, the unit additionally used Ingram sub-machine guns; Remington pump-action shotguns and Browning semi-automatic shotguns; the Ruger Mini-14 light semi-automatic rifle; and 14-shot Smith & Wesson Model 59 9mm pistol carried as personal sidearms.
+In addition to standard weaponry, the unit additionally used Ingram sub-machine guns; Remington pump-action shotguns and Browning semi-automatic shotguns; the Ruger Mini-14 light semi-automatic rifle; and 14-shot Smith & Wesson Model 59 9mm pistols carried as personal sidearms.
 According to one subsequent report, at the time of the 1982 shootings, the HMSU that had been active in the constabulary's southern region comprised two dozen men, working in field teams of six, travelling in pairs of specially armoured unmarked Ford Cortinas, the front passenger with a Sterling submachine gun, the rear passenger a Ruger rifle, and all three, including the driver, armed with pistols.

 The unit was based at Lisnasharrah, East Belfast, and worked closely with the plain-clothes intelligence gathering unit E4A.
 Many were English and/or ex-soldiers.
 According to reports, as uncovered by the Stalker Inquiry, the units operated almost as a law unto themselves, taking orders only from a small group at Gough Barracks in Armagh that was in charge of tasking and co-ordination, who in turn answered only to Special Branch at constabulary headquarters at Knock.
 Members generally refused to recognise the authority of senior officers not in the unit, a constable on one occasion telling a CID detective to leave the site and come back after he had had a meal.

-According to American writer J. Bowyer Bell there were two such units in all at the time, of 24 members each; although a 1985 newspaper article claimed at least 12 such squads were active.
+According to American writer J. Bowyer Bell, there were two such units in all at the time, of 24 members each, although a 1985 newspaper article claimed at least 12 such squads were active.
 The same article explained their rationale: "The circumstances of the shootings have to be put into the context of Northern Ireland.
 In the same period two constabulary officers who approached a car parked outside a County Down post office were shot dead by IRA men about to stage a robbery.
 Unionists were not slow to claim that if anyone was shooting to kill, it was the Republican paramilitaries."